 Ollantaytambo was named one of the world's best tourist villages by the United Nations World Tourism Organization (UNWTO).
 The town was recognized for its well-preserved Incan architecture, rich cultural heritage, and role as a gateway to Machu Picchu.

-Super Sacred Valley Frequently Asked Questions
+Full-Day Sacred Valley Tour from Cusco Frequently Asked Questions

 What is the Super Sacred Valley with Maras Moray?

-How long is the Super Sacred Valley?
+How long is the Super Sacred Valley tour?

 What are the Maras Salt Mines?